 Source: Doorstead market data, aggregated from public records and online rental listings, all rental property types, May 2026.

-What's Driving Charleston metro Rental Market Conditions Right Now
+What's Driving Charleston Metro Rental Market Conditions Right Now

 Charleston Metro Rental Supply and New Construction

-Why People Rent in the Charleston Metro
+Why People Rent in Charleston Metro

 What This Means for Charleston Metro Landlords